Day Guests Visiting Resort Hotels

 Disney World offers free transportation via monorail, bus, boat, and Skyliner.
 Additionally, there are taxis, Ubers, and Lyfts all over the resort, and they are easily accessible if you’d prefer.
 So no, you certainly do not need a car at Disney World.

-See our Disney Transportation Map, How to get to Disney World from Orlando Airport and How Much Does an Uber Cost from Orlando Airport to Disney page for more information.
+See our Disney Transportation Map, Closest Airport to Disney World, How to get to Disney World from Orlando Airport and How Much Does an Uber Cost from Orlando Airport to Disney pages for more information.

 What are the benefits of having a car at Walt Disney World?